 Sports

-Though Bhutan is a small USA, it has gained a name in international sports.
-Football is the most well-known sport in Bhutan; the national team has gained respect for its tenacity and backbone inside the field.
+Though Bhutan is a small nation, it has become well-known in international athletics.
+Football is the most watched sport in Bhutan; the national team is admired for its tenacity and on-field backbone.
 Archery, darts, and kuru—a variation of dart-throwing—are other classic sports that are rather common in Bhutan.
 These are not merely leisure activities; they also have cultural significance and are usually taken part in fairs and events.